How to Experience Route 66 in Missouri

 Have you ever driven down the historic and iconic Route 66?
 If not, you should definitely consider taking a road trip along this legendary highway.
 There are some great places to see on Route 66 in Missouri.
-From its start in Chicago, Illinois to its end in Santa Monica, California, Route 66 holds within it a wealth of attractions – especially in Missouri!
+Route 66 was established November 11, 1926 and stretches 2,448 miles from its start in Chicago, Illinois to its end in Santa Monica, California.
+Route 66 holds within it a wealth of attractions – especially on the 317 miles it runs in Missouri.
 In this post, we’ll explore some of the most exciting cities and attractions that lie along Missouri’s stretch of Route 66.

 Route 66 Travel in Missouri